yitzuliu/DissertationDemo/docs/FAQ.md

 - Use lower image quality settings if needed

 ### Q: Can I run multiple models simultaneously?
-**A:** Running multiple models requires significant system resources.
-It's recommended to use one model at a time for optimal performance.
+**A:** No, the system is designed to run only one model at a time due to memory considerations.
+This ensures optimal performance and prevents memory issues.
+To use a different model, stop the current one and start the desired model.

 ### Q: How do I optimize for my specific hardware?
-**A:** See our [VLM Enhancement Guide](../VLM_Enhancement_Guide.md) for hardware-specific optimization tips.
+**A:** See our [VLM Enhancement Guide](../VLM_Enhancement_Guide.md) for hardware-specific optimization tips and guidance on testing both image and video approaches on your hardware.

 ## Development and Customization